 But there’s another sign that also indicates that business and consumer demand is growing, and it’s not as encouraging for many companies: Growing shortages across a large number of sectors.
 From semiconductors to lumber, entire industries are facing unprecedented price increases and delays, as the materials simply don’t exist to create enough products to meet immediate demand.
-Compound these shortages with global transportation issues, and many businesses, their vendors, and suppliers, not to mention their customers, are facing challenges at the exact time when patience and understanding is also facing a shortage.
+Compound these shortages with global transportation issues, and many businesses, their vendors, and suppliers, not to mention their customers, are facing challenges at the exact time when patience and understanding are also facing a shortage.
 Lead times are growing, supply chains are facing increased stress, and businesses need to deal with the fallout while keeping their customers happy.

 As a result, companies face multiple obstacles due to these issues, and they’re impacting a wide range of industries.
 The domino effect of raw material price surges and shortages are being felt across many unrelated businesses.
 The record price of steel, for example, affects home appliances and vehicles.
-Semiconductor shortages also affect vehicles and home appliances and computers, light bulbs, and any modern business that requires up-to-date infrastructure to compete in their industry.
+Semiconductor shortages also affect vehicles home appliances and computers, light bulbs, and any modern business that requires up-to-date infrastructure to compete in their industry.

-Specifically, IT hardware and network asset needs affect every aspect of your business, and supply chain shortages and longer lead times can delay your work product from getting into customers’ hands.
+Specifically, IT hardware and network asset needs to affect every aspect of your business, and supply chain shortages and longer lead times can delay your work product from getting into customers’ hands.
 While you can’t eliminate these problems, there are a couple of ways to protect your company and make business obstacles easier to navigate.

 It’s no secret that lead time and supply chain issues are affecting companies all over the world, but your customers don’t know exactly how it affects them.
 New and existing relationships can be strengthened by having honest conversations about what factors are going into your lead times, what supply challenges you’re facing at the moment, and what’s anticipated in the future.